Written by Randi Fine

 The “other women” are treated much better than their wives are.
 They must keep up the grand facade to string these women along.
 If the men do have second families, those children are usually treated better than their legitimate children are.
 Much more narcissistic supply can be gained from a new family, one who has yet to see what these men are capable of.
 Some narcissistic men dump their first family and invest entirely in their new one.
 It is only a matter of time before the cycle of abuse starts all over again with these unsuspecting victims.

 To gain their allegiance, children will be told fabricated lies about their mother.
 They’ll be told that their mother is not who they think she is—that she is really a bad person, a fake, a liar.
-Their father will blame the responsibility for all the marital and family problems on her, maintaining that he always loved their mother and tried to keep the marriage together, but that she never loved him and was never faithful to him (more about this in Chapter Forty: Divorce and Parental Alienation).
+Their father will blame the responsibility for all the marital and family problems on her, maintaining that he always loved their mother and tried to keep the marriage together, but that she never loved him and was never faithful to him.
+All good memories of their mother will be erased.

 This is a very confusing turn of events for children who had always feared their father and trusted their mother.
 Now they do not know who to believe, who to trust.
 Some side with the mother, some with the father.
 The children’s resentments against their other parent and each other build to a point where reconciliation is nearly impossible.
 The family is torn apart.